 Square’s Online Store app is a simple, beginner-friendly solution that won’t break the bank.
 If you’re in a country where Square is actively operating, you’re set.
 I wouldn’t recommend it for anyone who wants to extensively customize their own site, however, or for anyone who needs a more established and feature-loaded e-commerce solution – in these situations, Wix would be a stronger option.

-It seems to be available only in English, and it only works in a select few countries where Square has its payment processing set up (US, Canada, Japan, Australia, and the United Kingdom).
+The builder is available in over 10 different languages, but it only works in a select few countries where Square has its payment processing set up (US, Canada, France, Ireland, Japan, Australia, and the United Kingdom).
 It’s a simple and very streamlined experience, but…

 Is Square’s Online Store app right for you?
 Can it deliver all the features you need, or would you be better off with a more established website builder, like Wix?
 I tested it myself, and now I’m here to help you answer just that.
 Let’s have at it!

-There is exactly one real template, though I will admit it’s a pretty good one.
+There is exactly one template – but it’s a pretty good one.
 It’s simple, it’s pretty, and it’s mobile-responsive.
 It also performs well speed-wise, so that’s a bonus.

 There are some customization options, too.
 You can choose from 15 main typefaces for your text and from fifteen colors, which you can use for things like buttons and links.
 You can also customize the actual content, which is something I’ll address in more detail below.
 My point is that if you work with the content enough, you can achieve a different-ish design and content layout, but it all appears to be based on the same design system.

-A 3 out of 5 is the best I can do here.
+A 3.5 out of 5 is the best I can do here.
 It’s a good template, but it’s just one template doing far more work than it should be doing.
-It’s kind of like when management leaves the sixteen-year-old newbie to run the store while everyone else gets lunch.

-It’s an Online Store, and It Does What You’d Expect
+It’s an Online Store, and It Does Everything You’d Hope For

 That’s the trouble when writing about products that just do one thing: thinking of stuff to say besides, “Well, it definitely does the thing!”
 Fortunately, I can say that this was the best part of my whole experience with Square’s Online Store.
 The actual store builder, while a little simplistic, absolutely benefits from that simplicity.